 - Cut out circles with a 5cm pastry cutter.

 - Cut a circle in the middle of half of them using a small ring cutter.

 - Place the biscuits on two baking sheets lined with baking paper and bake for 10 mins at 180℃ (350℉, Gas 4).
 The biscuits should be a pale shade of golden.

-- Spread some of the whole biscuits with strawberry jam ( I didn’t have any raspberry) and some with the Nutella mixture, leaving a small gap around the edges so the filling wouldn’t spill out.
+- Spread some of the whole biscuits with jam and some with the mascarpone mixture, leaving a small gap around the edges so the filling won’t’t spill out.

-- Sandwiched the window biscuits on top and pressed down gently.
+- Sandwich the window biscuits on top and press down gently.